chrisvdm/rwsdk-notes-app-tutorial/README.md

   pnpm install
   pnpm dev
 ```
-Open http://localhost:5173 and you’ll see the starter.
+Open http://localhost:5173 and we’ll see the starter.
 The entry is src/worker.tsx.

 ### 2. Your first two routes: Response vs JSX